 What is an Outdoor Exhibition?

-An outdoor exhibition can include any type of art installation or structure on public display, whether temporary or permanent.
-When sponsored by a company, outdoor art exhibits are often part of experiential marketing campaigns, designed to attract and engage an audience with the goal of promoting a brand.
+An outdoor exhibition can include any type of public art installation or structure, whether temporary or permanent.
+When sponsored by a company, outdoor art exhibits are often part of experiential marketing campaigns, designed to attract and engage an audience to promote a brand.

 Examples of outdoor exhibition may include: